Betweenmatt/TastyScript/TastyScript/README.md

 ﻿# ChangeLog

 ## v1.2.2
+* Added `dir` console command, which sets the directory to call from. can either be a full path, or local path.
+* Fixed an issue where Properties.Settings werent being saved on change.
 * Fixed script exit thread issue by rewriting how the exit thread/menu listener was written.
 * Added remote functionality - now the TCPListener is opened when the program is open, and can listen for the run/stop commands on localhost:8080.